AISemanticsStudy/lmpm/README.md

 | **Solver**    | runtime / compiler passes         | LR, BP, optimizer      |
 | **Capacity**  | rule internals                    | heads, width, depth    |

+## Commit in LMPM
+In LMPM, commit is the sole causal interface between the system and the external world.
+All intermediate states may be observed internally, but have no external effect until committed.

 ## Anatomy

 We put resolver as a first-class citizen in the toolchain: